Virtual Machine and Cloud-Backed Endpoint Forensics

 A snapshot is a hypervisor's way of capturing a VM's state at a point in time without copying the whole disk.
 After a snapshot, the original VMDK or VHDX becomes read-only (the parent), and a new differencing disk is created (the child).
 All subsequent guest writes go to the child.
 Reading from the snapshot's point of view means reading the parent for any block the child has not modified, and the child for blocks it has.
 Take a second snapshot and a second child appears; the chain is now parent, child1, child2.
 Reading the "current" state means walking parent then child1 then child2 in order, with each child masking the blocks it has written.

-For forensic work, this is gold.
-Each snapshot is a point-in-time copy.
-A malware analyst's VM with five snapshots taken at different stages of an investigation gives the examiner five distinct disk states to compare.
-The same chain appears on attacker-controlled VMs that the attacker used as a workspace; comparing the snapshot just before the malware was introduced with the snapshot just after gives the cleanest possible "before and after" for behaviour analysis.
+For forensic work, the snapshot chain is a timeline built into the VM itself.
+A malware analyst's VM with five snapshots taken at different investigation stages yields five distinct disk states.
+The same structure appears on attacker-controlled VMs used as workspaces; comparing the snapshot taken just before malware was introduced with the one taken just after provides a precise before-and-after record of file system changes.

 Mounting a virtual disk read-only is the standard examination move.
 Once mounted, the guest file system appears as a logical drive on the analysis host, and the entire normal toolchain (Autopsy, FTK, Magnet AXIOM, plaso, EZ Tools, Volatility for memory) operates exactly as on a physical disk image.
 The variation across formats is which tool does the mounting.